 The unit requires a good view of the sky to recharge with the solar panel in direct sunlight.
 The installation position should therefore be free of overhanging bushes or trees, or any building, structure or other object that might shade sunlight reaching the top of the unit.
 Think about how the sun tracks across the sky and how the unit will receive light.
 The unit also needs to communicate over any mobile phone network, and should not be in an area of poor/nil coverage.

-The unit is typically mounted to a existing road sign pole, but can be any sturdy static structure with suitable brackets.
+The unit is typically mounted to a existing road sign pole, but can be any sturdy static structure away from combustible items (the battery technology used has a small but inherent risk of thermal runaway if damaged/misused).
 The units need to be permanent installations, and should not be re-located.